 - One party has provided the panel with information the other party hasn't been made aware of.

-- It is impossible to understand how the panel reached its conclusion.
+- It is impossible to understand from reading the Opinion and Reasons how the medical panel reached its conclusion.

 - If you need help or further advice, get in touch with Shine Lawyers and we'll do everything we can to assist you.